 - Extend draperies beyond the width of the window if possible.
 Wide panels help prevent heat loss at the sides, and you can take advantage of a full view when they’re open.

 - A tight, woven fabric is best for efficiency when combined with a white or light-colored lining.
 Add a thermal interlining for maximum benefit in cold climates.

-Plantation shutters are often overlooked, but they’re a great window covering option.
+Shutters are often overlooked, but they’re a great window-covering option.
 They fit tightly in the window frame and when the louvers are closed, they create a pocket of air that insulates your windows.

 Bonus: Layer Up!

 Finally, to have the greatest impact on saving energy, think layers.
-Hang drapery panels with cellular shades to have greater control over light and privacy, as well as to create an additional barrier that will help to reduce your heating bill.
-Top shades with cornices bring a polished look, while helping to prevent heat from escaping at the top.
+Hang drapery panels with cellular shades to have greater control over light and privacy and to create an additional barrier that will help reduce your heating bill.
+Top shades with cornices bring a polished look while helping to prevent heat from escaping at the top.

 Before you touch that thermostat this fall, consider investing in energy-efficient window treatments.
 It’s like a two-for-one deal: Not only will you save money on your heating and cooling bills, but your home will get a brand-new look.